igorstalmach/CSES-solutions/README.md

-# CSES-solutions
+# CSES solutions
 My solutions for CSES problems.

+Scripts were written with compactness in mind.